National Parks of the Golden West Tour

 (Saturday and Sunday) - Arches & Canyonlands

 Traveling northeast you will first pass through Capitol Reef National Park, which was named for a line of white domes and cliffs, each of which looks somewhat like the United States Capitol building.
 Then head to Moab, the ideal gateway for a visit to both Arches and Canyonlands National Parks.
 For the past 150 million years, the more than 2,000 natural sandstone arches of Arches National Park have been sculpted by the natural erosion of wind, water, sun, and frost — creating an unmistakably unique landscape.
 You look with wonder at the red rock canyons, balancing rocks and unusual formations including Landscape Arch, Park Avenue Corridor, the Three Gossips, and elegant Delicate Arch.
 In the afternoon, we explore Canyonlands National Park, an outdoor wonderland of enchanting vistas carved by the Colorado and Green rivers.
-See spires, arches, canyons and Native American ruins.
-Learn the history and geology of this mystical region at the park Visitors Center.
+See spires, arches, and canyons and learn the history and geology of this mystical region at the park Visitors Center.

 Hotel: Fairfield Inn & Suites*